 Dinner Time: You may find that every time you sit down for a meal your pet runs up to the table for a snack as well.
-If you do not want your pet to ask for food while you are eating, teach him a “go to your place” command to steer him away from the table.
+If you do not want your pet to ask for food while you are eating, teach him a “go to your place” command to steer him away from the table or use pet accessories.
 Offer Fido a doggy treat once he has learned this command to prevent him from hanging around the dinner table.

 “Potty” Training – Get to the heart of the problem: If you’re having issues with your dog urinating inside of the house, it can be for one of a few possible reasons:

 - The dog might be dealing with a medical condition such as a urinary tract infection

 - The dog might be anxious and in distress about being left alone